04. Introduction to Hypervisor , Docker & Container

 The problem with this traditional deployment on left hand side is :-

-- Most of Server are underutilized , Say they are running on 10 % type of utilizations
+Most of Server are underutilized , Say they are running on 10 % type of utilization

 On Right hand side , You can see Virtual Machine with help of Hypervisor where we are running multiple Applications on top of Core Hardware and Hypervisor layer .
 A VM or Virtual Machine is essentially an emulation of a real computer that executes programs like a real computer.
 VMs run on top of a physical machine using a hypervisor

 Let’s Understand , What is Virtualization & How it works